a love story

 He poured out his heart.
 He told her he loved her.
 He asked her to be his.

-“It was mutual feeling.”
+“It was a mutual feeling,” she said.

 February 26, 2024.
 The first date as an official couple.
 Before she flew back.